 Right to correction is available only “where necessary”.
 This term is not defined in the Bill.
 Data fiduciaries can reject an application for correction of data if they believe that correction is not necessary.
 We see no reason why fiduciaries should have the ability to reject an application for correction of personal data by the data principal.
 The right to be forgotten allows data principals to restrict disclosure of personal data after receiving a favourable order from an Adjudicating Officer.

-The bill does not provide for a right to erasure and the right to be forgotten provides only limited relief to data principals that want to get their data deleted / erased.
+The bill does not provide for a right to erasure, and the right to be forgotten provides only limited relief to data principals that want their data to be deleted / erased.

-Children have been granted some additional safeguards against the processing of their data, including provisions for age verification and parental consent.
+Children have been granted additional safeguards against the processing of their data, including provisions for age verification and parental consent.
 Data fiduciaries that target children would not be allowed to perform certain data processing activities.
+For more information, please see Section 23 of the Bill.

 Aadhaar finds a mention in the Bill in the definition of official identifier.
 Even here, the inclusion of the term is wholly unnecessary as the wide definition of official identifier in the Bill precludes the requirement to explicitly include the word in its ambit.
 The Unique Identity Authority of India does not find a mention anywhere in the Bill.
 This does not mean that UIDAI and Aadhaar are unaffected by the Bill.
 Data processing activities undertaken by UIDAI have been granted legitimisation under the Bill, while data disclosure has been prevented without explicitly mentioning Aadhaar.